How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Phthalates, Hormone Disruption, and Hot Yoga Dangers

 Phthalates are used in yoga mats to make them more pliable.
 They are linked to hormonal disruption, asthma, birth defects, and a range of other health problems).
 And under warm conditions, they tend to leach out, cling to dust particles, and get inhaled.
-While these plasticizers may make for an extra flexible, soft, and sticky yoga mat, they’re definitely not worth potentially harming your health.
+While these plasticizers may make for an extra flexible, soft, and sticky yoga mat, they’re not worth potentially harming your health.

 Polyester is Non-Toxic but Environmentally Damaging